kiko-serra/CRAI/README.md

 Change from train_test_split to StratifiedKFold

 ### (update - 14/03/24)
 Changed from KNNClassifier to LogisticRegression for the raisin dataset.
-Changing this made the accuracy from 0.76 to 0.95
+Changing this made the accuracy from 0.76 to 0.95.
+Instead of saving all accuracies from within the folds now it saves only the mean accuracy.
+Now the column swap is done based on the index of the column instead of the name of the column.